-All courses at BLC are delivered face to face in a classroom with access to Blue Lotus Accounting and BIZ Operations and computer and internet for 20 hour a week over three days and/or five days depending on their own class timetable.
+All courses at BLC are delivered face to face in a classroom with access to Simulated Environment and computer and internet for 20 hours a week over three days and/or five days depending on their own class timetable.

 BLC uses a range of delivery approaches to ensure its courses are delivered at highest standards.
-Course delivery approaches include: Classroom lectures, use of simulated environment, workshops, presentations and learning management system, tutorials and self-study.
+Course delivery approaches include: Classroom lectures, use of simulated environment, workshops, presentations, tutorials, self-study and online support through teams.
 During class time, students will be expected to participate by answering questions, giving opinions, demonstrating tasks, working with others in groups, making presentations and role-playing situations.
 The training delivery includes but is not limited to:

-- Power point presentation on topics discussed during session. - Role play and case studies in the classroom to reinforce the required interpersonal skills for individual and group work. - Context related training activities in the classroom involving individuals, pairs and small group activities. - Student resource workbooks and access to e-books and power point presentations - in Moodle, to support training, independent reading and research projects. - Within assessment, students will be required to participate in simulated case studies of 'Biz Op' in a simulated business environment that includes templates, case studies and scenarios which closely reflect workplace processes and unexpected or contingency related activities.
+- Power point presentation on topics discussed during session. - Role play and case studies in the classroom to reinforce the required interpersonal skills for individual and group work. - Context related training activities in the classroom involving individuals, pairs and small group activities. - Student resource workbooks and access to e-books and power point presentations - in Moodle, to support training, independent reading and research projects.

+Within assessment, students will be required to participate in simulated case studies in a simulated business environment that includes templates, case studies and scenarios which closely reflect workplace processes and unexpected or contingency related activities.